futureversecom/sylo-ethereum-contracts/docs/spec.md

 #### **minimumStakeProportion**

-The minimum amount of stake a Node must own for itself, expressed as a percentage of the Node's overall delegated stake.
-This requirement must always be must met whenever the Node unlock stake, or if other delegators attempt to add more stake to the Node.
+The minimum amount of stake a Node must own for itself, expressed as a percentage of the Node's overall stake.
+This requirement must always be must met whenever the Node unlocks stake, or if other delegators attempt to add more stake to the Node.
 Failing to meet this requirement will prevent the Node from participating in the next epoch.

 Example:

-A minimum stake proportion of `20%` indicates that the Node must own 20% of its total delegated stake.
-Thus if the stake total was `1000 SOLO`, then the must own at least `200 SOLO` to participate in the network.
+A minimum stake proportion of `20%` indicates that the Node must own 20% of its total stake.
+Thus if the stake total was `1000 SOLO`, then the Node must own at least `200 SOLO` of this stake to participate in the network.

 ## Smart Contract Specification